dantleech/blog/content/posts/2026/05-09-day-14/index.md

 receptionist.
 He looked at me, understood and said "No".
-I said that an EU to Italy adapter would be just as good, but he said "No" but feeling this wasn't an adequate answer asked around, then found the concierge and we decided that all I needed was an Italian USB charger, there was a flurry of activity and searching before the concierge let me borrow his own one.
+I said that an EU to Italy adapter would be just as good, but he said "No" but feeling this wasn't an adequate answer asked around, then found the concierge and we decided that all I needed was an Italian USB charger, there was a flurry of activity between the two as they searched high and low before the concierge kindly let me borrow his own one.
 I assume he's the concierge, I've never been in a hotel that has one before.

 > The hotel is a "Spa" and is in the middle of nowhere and has the most spectacular view of a mountain.